AWS announces preview of AWS Interconnect - multicloud

 - "Application-Status: 1020912, Application-Message: Cannot connect to ODBC provider ODBC general error., Application-Detailed-Message: RetCode: SQL_ERROR SqlState: HY000 NativeError: 2005 Message: [unixODBC][MySQL][ODBC 5.3(w) Driver]Unknown MySQL server host 'mysql1.xxxxx.us-east-1.rds.amazonaws.com' (22) ODBC general error."

-- "Application-Status: 1020912, Application-Message: Cannot connect to ODBC provider Network error has occurred, Application-Detailed-Message: RetCode: SQL_ERROR SqlState: 08001 NativeError: 101 Message: [unixODBC]FATAL: password authentication failed for user "dmsuser" ODBC general error."
+"Application-Status: 1020912, Application-Message: Cannot connect to ODBC provider Network error has occurred, Application-Detailed-Message: RetCode: SQL_ERROR SqlState: 08001 NativeError: 101 Message: [unixODBC]FATAL: password authentication failed for user "dmsuser" ODBC general error."

-Resolve connectivity issues for AWS hosted resources
+Resolve connectivity issues for resources that you host on AWS

-Note: AWS DMS versions 3.4.7 and later require that you configure AWS DMS to use virtual private cloud (VPC) endpoints.
-Or, you must use public routes to all your source and target endpoints that interact with certain Amazon Web Services.
-If your AWS DMS endpoint tests are successful on earlier versions but fail on later versions, then see Configuring VPC endpoints as AWS DMS source and target endpoints.
+Note: AWS DMS versions 3.4.7 and later require that you configure AWS DMS to use Amazon Virtual Private Cloud (Amazon VPC) endpoints.
+Or, you must use public routes to all your source and target endpoints that interact with certain AWS services.

 Check your replication instance configuration